CoAxLab/CBGTPy/README.md

 ## If there is an error, deactivate and activate the conda environment again

 ## If you plan to use "ray", start the ray server as described below.
 If not, skip this step.
+	* On the shell prompt:
+ 	$ray start --head --port=6379 --redis-password="cbgt2"

+  	* This commans should reveal the machine ip.
+The machine ip should be used in the following command:
+   	$ray start --address='< machine ip>:6379' --redis-password='cbgt2'

+    	* For eg. for ip 192.168.1.167:
+     	$ray start --address='192.168.1.167:6379' --redis-password='cbgt2'

 ## Start jupyter notebooks